tekknolagi/tekknolagi.github.com/_posts/2025-06-30-class-distribution.md

 But we want more information than that: we want to know if the access patterns are skewed in some way.

+What if at some PC the interpreter sees 100x hidden class A and only 2x hidden class B?
+This would unfortunately look like a boring polymorphic `[A, B]` cache.

+Or, maybe more interesting, what if we have a megamorphic site *but* one class more or less dominates?
+This would unfortunately look like a total bummer case even though it might be salvageable.

+If only we had a nice data structure for this...

 ## ClassDistribution

 ## ClassDistributionSummary

+## See also

+FeedbackVector

+What if we had more context?
+Info from caller